pingminus/All-In-One-Terminal-/README.md

 ## Usage

-To get started with the All-In-One Terminal, clone the repository and run the terminal script:
+To get started with the All-In-One Terminal, clone the repository and run the main.py:

 ```bash
 git clone https://github.com/yourusername/all-in-one-terminal.git